In the air filtration industry, professionals often raise questions such as:

 - l Lower energy consumption

-- l Environmentally friendly disposal by incineration
+- Environmentally friendly disposal by incineration

 Thus, for industrial and cleanroom applications with stringent air cleanliness requirements, NAFIL-B is the more reliable choice.